viprajtelukoti/layoffs/README.md

 # Dataset Details: -

 Fields:
-Company: The name of the company experiencing layoffs.
+Company: The name of the company experiencing layoffs. <br>
-Location: The office or headquarters location where layoffs occurred.
+Location: The office or headquarters location where layoffs occurred. <br>
-Industry: The sector or type of technology in which the company operates.
+Industry: The sector or type of technology in which the company operates. <br>
-Total Laid Off: The total number of employees laid off.
+Total Laid Off: The total number of employees laid off. <br>
-Date: The date the layoffs were announced or carried out.
+Date: The date the layoffs were announced or carried out. <br>
-Funds Raised: Total funds raised by the company up to the point of layoffs.
+Funds Raised: Total funds raised by the company up to the point of layoffs. <br>
-Stage: The company’s development stage (e.g., Seed, Series A, Series B, etc.).
+Stage: The company’s development stage (e.g., Seed, Series A, Series B, etc.). <br>
-Country: The country in which the layoffs were announced.
+Country: The country in which the layoffs were announced. <br>
 Percentage Laid Off: The percentage of the company's workforce affected by layoffs.

 ## Tools and Technologies: -